 The Jonesville History Project was started by a small team of WKU students as their group project for a class (Honors 251: Citizen and Self) in Fall 2014.
-The current team includes Dr. Alexander Olson as faculty director, Denis Mujic as technology specialist, Ms. Angela Townsend as a liaison with former residents, and three WKU students: Catherine Rice, Chelsea Murray, and Emily Peck.
-We are grateful to all the campus and community partners who have helped us get started, including The Mahurin Honors College at WKU for providing domain space and start-up funding.
-We have received valuable guidance from faculty in History and African American Studies and look forward to building additional partnerships as the project develops.
+The team included Dr. Alexander Olson as faculty director, Denis Mujic as technology specialist, Ms. Angela Townsend as a liaison with former residents, and three WKU students: Catherine Rice, Chelsea Murray, and Emily Peck.
+The team received valuable guidance from faculty in History and African American Studies and look forward to building additional partnerships as the project develops.

 What is Jonesville?